Mashamoquet Brook State Park

 - Six-person maximum per site

-- Maximum stay: 14 days
+- Maximum stay length: 14 days

-- Firewood and ice available on site
+- Firewood sold on site

 - Sports fields